crypdick/awesome-neural-art/README.md

 ## Colorization

-A subreddit where people do this manually: https://www.reddit.com/r/Colorization
+See also: [this subreddit](https://www.reddit.com/r/Colorization) where people do this manually.

 - [Interactive Deep Colorization](https://github.com/junyanz/interactive-deep-colorization)